test-kitchen/busser-minitest/README.md

 Please read the Busser [plugin usage][plugin_usage] page for more details.

 ## <a name="usage"></a> Usage
-Assume a cookwith with the following structure (some directories omitted for brevity).
-This also assumes that your .kitchen.yml has been written with a suite per recipe.
+Assuming a cookbook with with the following structure (some directories omitted for brevity), and a .kitchen.yml has been written with one suite per recipe.

 ```
 .